open-source-modelling/insurance_python/correlated_brownian_motion_python/README.md

 ## Problem

-Offten when using multifactor models, the model requires correlated sources of noise.
+Often when using multifactor models, the model requires correlated sources of noise.
 A popular choice is to use a multidimensional Brownian motion.

 ## Solution

-The proposed algorithm uses two propoerties of BM:
+The proposed algorithm uses two properties of BM:
--  Increments of a BM are normaly distributed.
+-  Increments of a BM are normally distributed.
--  assuming n independent BM's whose increments are generated from a standard normal distribution (denoted N(0,1)), a derived proces
+-  assuming n independent BM's whose increments are generated from a standard normal distribution (denoted N(0,1)), a derived process
 Y = μ + L\*z has its increments distributed as N(μ, E) where μ is the vector of means and L is the square root of the Variance-Covariance matrix (denoted E in the code).

 ### Inputs

-- Vecor of means for each BM `mu`.
+- Vector of means for each BM `mu`.
 - Variance-Covariance matrix whose diagonal elements describe the volatility of each BM and the off-diagonal elements describe the covariance `E`.
 - Number of samples needed `sampleSize`.